DeMoriarty/react-app-test/README.md

 # Todo List App
-A simple todo list app made by following online tutorial.
+A simple todo list app.

 ## What it can do
 1. Add/remove items